 After physical activity, it’s normal to feel a little out of breath.
 But, being out of breath outside of exercise can be one of the first signs of preeclampsia.

 High blood pressure can result in both rapid heart rate (tachycardia) and shortness of breath.
 In rare cases, pulmonary edema, a condition in which fluid fills the lungs, may be to blame for these symptoms.
 These symptoms warrant medical attention right away, as does the following…

 11. Blurry Vision

-Anyone experiencing blurry vision during or after pregnancy should contact their medical provider right away, as can indicate a severe case of preeclampsia.
+Anyone experiencing blurry vision during or after pregnancy should contact their medical provider right away, as it can indicate a severe case of preeclampsia.

 10. Sensitivity to Light (Photophobia)